25+ Starbucks Interview Questions & Best Sample Answers

 Are you willing to complete barista training?

 Answer: Absolutely.
-I would love to learn how to make all of the Starbucks coffee drinks and blended drinks.
+I would love to learn how to make all the Starbucks coffee drinks and blended drinks.
 I would love to attend the barista class and training program that’s offered by Starbucks.

 What skill do you feel is more important to making great coffee?